kaitlinw/build-an-elf/README.md

 # Build An Elf!
 Build an elf [here!](https://concerned-farmer.surge.sh)

+Completely built in React, this was my first React Project build in less that a week.

+I decided to make a fun game in light of Christmas Approaching that made it simple for kids to learn coding...and maybe even adults too!

+## About
 A build an elf game for kids to learn how to code with basic CSS.
 (Can also be used by adults!)

 - Build an elf from scratch via a walkthrough.